raineorshine/memrise-export/README.md

+**UPDATE 2022-04-06**: Sadly, Memrise has removed the unofficial XHR API that Memrise Export used, so the extension no longer works.
+It may be possible to fetch and scrape the HTML, but this will take a dedicated effort.
+Feel free to contribute to a solution.
+Thanks to everyone who used my extension.
+I hope it was a delightful and productive aide to your learning.

+---

 A [Chrome Extension](https://chrome.google.com/webstore/detail/memrise-export/hcllgkpmoiolndnhmbdceffaidjmkoam?hl=en) to export all words from a [Memrise](https://memrise.com) course to a CSV file.

 (Technically it exports TSV, or "tab separated file", which is generally compatible wherever CSV is.)